richelbilderbeek/prao_johannes_20251107/report.md

 Add some illustrations, add a summary,  explain deeper in the outcomes.
 ## 3
 Add summary, explain further in the outcomes
+I have tried using chatgpt and googling advice but i have not found a solution yet.